Release date of the TV series Picard Star Trek | Action, cast, trailer - Mash Viral

 Although we don’t really know Dahj’s identity, Picard clearly sees her as important and tells Starfleet: “If she is what I think she is …”

-It has also been announced that Alison Pill from The Newsroom (as Dr. Agnes Jurati) will star alongside Harry Treadaway (Narek) from Penny Dreadful.
+It has also been announced that The Newsroom’s Alison Pill (as Dr. Agnes Jurati) will star alongside Harry Treadaway (Narek) of Penny Dreadful.

 Are there more followers for Picard?